-What it is: When a worker gets paid back for expenses that didn’t happen, were personal expenses, or cost less than the employee reported—and they pocketed the difference.
+What it is: When a worker gets paid back for expenses that weren’t incurred, were personal expenses, or cost less than the employee reported—and they pocketed the difference.

-How to prevent it: First, have clear spending policies such as what expenses are claimable and what the limits are.
-Next, have security checks in place like micro checks to look at receipts to ensure they amount to the pre-approved charges, and macro checks for periodic reviews for reimbursements for any individual or departments that are oddly above average.
+How to prevent it: First, have clear spending policies that spell out what expenses are claimable and what the limits are.
+Next, have security checks, including micro checks to look at receipts to ensure they amount to the pre-approved charges and macro checks for periodic reviews for reimbursements for any individual or departments that are oddly above average.